← Back to .knowledge

 Measure the baseline cold-start path first: the files an agent tends to read before it knows where the task belongs.

-Then compare it with a route-first path: routing_bundle.json, the relevant module card, current source/tests, and evidence for the task.
+Then compare it with a focused path: routing_bundle.json, the relevant module summary, current source/tests, and evidence for the task.

 Keep the claim narrow.
 A local smoke estimate can show orientation reduction, but it should not be sold as universal token savings for every repository.